akhtarshahnawaz/gar-connectedness-a-networks-approach/README.md

 ### Organizational details
 Data: All datasets used in analysis can be found in 'data' directory.
-Code:
+Code: All codes used in analysis can be found in 'code' directory
+Results: All result outputs from code is available as html files in 'results' directory
-All the graph and charts from result can be found in "results/graphs/" directory.
+Graphs: All the graph and charts from result can be found in "results/graphs/" directory.
 Files prefixed with F{h}O{p} indicate output for 'h' period ahead quantile forecast used in 'p' ordered Vector Auto-Regression.

 ### Comparison of Median pairwise connectedness for 5th and 50th quantile for Overall and Crisis Period